cyipt/actdev/code/tests/manual.md

 # 4 Traffic simulation

+Clicking on the ‘View simulation’ button in the left panel of the site level view will open a new tab in your browser showing the site and surrounding area in the A/B Street traffic simulation software (requires a modern browser and desktop/laptop computer).
+The boundaries of this simulation view are determined by common workplace destinations associated with the surrounding area and the data in the map is taken from OpenStreetMap.

 Moving around the map in A/B Street works the same as other typical web
 maps: click and drag to pan, and zoom with your mouse’s scroll wheel or touchpad.
 The view becomes more detailed when you zoom in, showing